No products in the cart.

 What Are CBD Edibles?

-CBD edibles are snacks, gums, sugars, beverages, or any food that’s been infused with CBD.
+CBD edibles are baked goods, candies, sugars, beverages, or any food that’s been infused with CBD.
 They can be formulated differently depending on what experience the manufacturer is trying to offer.
-For example, Sunset Lake CBD offers coffee beans infused with CBD meant to curb the morning jitters common with caffeine consumption.
-We also sell full-spectrum CBD Fudge that’s a great before-bed treat.
+For example, Sunset Lake CBD offers CBD-infused dark roast coffee beans meant to curb the morning jitters common with caffeine consumption.
+We also sell full-spectrum CBD Chocolate Fudge that’s a great before-bed treat.